igrishaev/pg2/docs/folders.md

 # Folders (Reducers)

 Folders (which are also known as reducers) are objects that transform rows from network into something else.
-A typical folder consists from an initial value (which might be mutable) and logic that adds the next row to that value.
-Before returning the value, a folder might post-process it somehow, for example turn it into an immutable value.
+A typical folder consists of an initial value (which might be mutable) and logic that adds the next row to that value.
+Before returning the value a folder might post-process it somehow, for example turn it into an immutable value.

-The default folder (which you don't need to specify) acts exactly like this: it spawns a new `transient` vector and `conj!`es all the incoming rows into it.
-Finally, it returns a `persistent!` version of this vector.
+The default folder (which you don't need to specify) acts exactly like this: it spawns a new `transient` vector and `conj!`es all incoming rows into it.
+Finally it returns a `persistent!` version of this vector.

-PG2 provides a great variety of folders: to build maps or sets, to index or group rows by a certain function.
-With folders, it's possible to dump a database result into a JSON or EDN file.
+`PG2` provides a great variety of folders: to build maps or sets, to index or group rows by a certain function, etc. With folders it's possible to dump a database result into a JSON or EDN file.

 It's quite important that folders process rows on the fly.
-Like transducers, they don't keep the whole dataset in memory.
+Like transducers they don't keep the whole dataset in memory.
 They only track the accumulator and the current row no matter how many of them have arrived from the database: one thousand or one million.

-## A Simple Folder

-Technically a folder is a function (an instance of `clojure.lang.IFn`) with three bodies of arity 0, 1, and 2, as follows:
+Technically folder is a function (an instance of `clojure.lang.IFn`) with three bodies of arity 0, 1, and 2:

 ~~~clojure
 (defn a-folder